timkley/tim-kleyersburg.de/blog/01-from-vuejs-to-alpine.md

 Using Google Chrome we analysed the website with a mix of the built in Lighthouse app as well as the Performance tab in DevTools.

 ## Our setup at this time

 When we did the relaunch we completely reimplemented the frontend architecture.
 We were using Vue 2 as our javascript framework of choice and TailwindCSS.
 Everything was bundled by Symfony Encore (Webpack).

-The site was no SPA, instead we wrapped the whole site with a #app div which we bound the root instance to.
-We used renderless components (https://adamwathan.me/renderless-components-in-vuejs/) so we could write most of our templates in Twig and also make easy use of server side variables without the need of writing an API.
+The site was no SPA, instead we wrapped the whole site with a `#app` div which we bound the root instance to.
+We used renderless components ([Renderless Components in Vue.js](https://adamwathan.me/renderless-components-in-vuejs/)) so we could write most of our templates in Twig and also make easy use of server side variables without the need of writing an API.

 *Include screenshot of renderless component with JSON encoded server variables as prop*

 ## Analysing the problem
 Our process looked like this:
 1. Do performance report in chrome
 2. Look at the numbers